BenMatase/chainlink-extension/readme.md

 2. Choose whichever repositories you want to restrict this extension to.
 For ease, you can use `All repositories`
 3. Under `Repository Permissions` set `Pull Requests` to `Read only`

+### Trying It Out

+There is a sister repo called [chainlink-sandbox](https://github.com/BenMatase/chainlink-sandbox) which has some [dummy PRs](https://github.com/BenMatase/chainlink-sandbox/pull/2) which will illustrate the value of the extension.

 ### Contributing

 ### 🛠 Build locally